 A few short years ago, schools that offered remote learning were still revolutionaries dragging the industry into the 21st century.
-The COVID-19 pandemic changed everything, though.
-What once seemed impossible is now the norm at schools across the globe.
+However, what once seemed impossible is now the norm at schools across the globe!

-This sudden shift has shown how important instructional designers can be in shaping the future of education and ensuring schools have the agility to rapidly adapt to changing circumstances.
-An instructional design degree is a great investment in your own future, as well as the future of the many students and teachers you’ll serve.
+This shift has shown how important instructional designers can be in shaping the future of education and ensuring schools have the agility to adapt to changing circumstances rapidly.
+An instructional design degree is a great investment in your future and the future of the many students and teachers you serve.

 What Is Instructional Design?

-Broadly speaking, instructional design is the use of technology to help meet institutional goals.
-There is a strong focus on education, but many companies also hire instructional designers to foster better communication between employees, make remote work possible and bridge the gap between corporate goals and technological challenges.
-Governments, military contractors and other entities may also use instructional designers to support educational goals, such as by using a technological platform to educate a city council about its legal and ethical duties.
+Broadly speaking, instructional design is using technology to help meet institutional goals.
+There is a strong focus on education, but many companies also hire instructional designers to foster better communication between employees, make remote work possible, and bridge the gap between corporate goals and technological challenges.
+Governments, military contractors, and other entities may also use instructional designers to support educational goals, such as by using a technological platform to educate a city council about its legal and ethical duties.

 The History of Education and Instructional Design